 Maintenance Expenses & Sustaining Capital

-Enterprise spends over $300 million a year on maintaining our assets; including pipeline and mechanical integrity, storage well work-overs, and other maintenance projects.
+Enterprise spends ~$1 billion a year on maintaining our assets; including pipeline and mechanical integrity, storage well work-overs, and other maintenance projects.

 |($ in MMs)||2016||2017||2018|